comob-project/snn-sound-localization/paper/paper.md

 (appendices)=
 # Appendices

-In this section, each subsection is the detailed results as written up by the author of those results.
+In this section, we provide detailed write-ups of our scientific results.

 ```{include} sections/basicmodel/basicmodel.md
 ```